DIY Vintage Tin Ceiling Tile Coat Rack

-Good morning!
-Hope you had a great weekend!
-Monday always comes too fast!
 Are you ready for another DIY?
-We found this piece of vintage tin during a recent day of antique shopping, which you can read about here!
+We found this beautiful piece of vintage tin during a recent day of antique shopping, which you can read about here!

 Vintage Tin Coat Rack

-I also got to thinking as he was working that the chippy paint that gave it so much character is probably lead based.
-He said he’d be sure not to lick it while he worked!
+It also hit me as he was working that the chippy paint that gave it so much character is probably lead-based.
+He promised me he wouldn’t lick it.
+Funny guy.

 After he hammered the tin in place it was time for the hooks.
 He pre-drilled the holes to make it easier to attach the hooks and voila!
 All done!